submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 It is assumed that you are familiar with the submariner project and the various repositories.

-# Step 1: create a submariner release
+## Step 1: Create a Submariner Release

 Assuming that you have an existing submariner git directory, the following steps create a release named "Globalnet Overlapping IP support RC0" with version v0.2.0-rc0 based on the master branch.